Holger-Will/bashbandit/README.md

 # bashbandit
-a slot machine for you bash prompt
+a slot machine for your bash prompt